 $16 Add to cart

-Author: Marian Cox The Cambridge Checkpoint English suite provides a comprehensive, structured resource that covers the Secondary 1 framework for English and seamlessly progresses into the next key stage (covered by our Cambridge IGCSE ® First Language English series).
+Author: Marian Cox The Cambridge Checkpoint English suite provides a comprehensive, structured resource which covers the Secondary 1 framework for English and seamlessly progresses into the next key stage (covered by our Cambridge IGCSE ® First Language English series).
 This lively, colourful coursebook for Stage 7 includes activities to develop Reading and Writing skills, with integrated Speaking and Listening tasks.
 It contains 12 themed units with a full range of stimulus materials, including a balance of fiction and non-fiction texts from around the world.

 $25 Add to cart